sophiien/ip/README.md

 *task 1* will be marked as done

 ```
-You could have gotten me to help you.
 This task has been marked done
 [D][X] submit report (by: 18 Feb 2022 1400)
 ```